New to CalBEM’s Working Groups? Explore some quick context or join a group.

 If you have missed these recent meetings, meeting notes and materials can be found in the CalBEM Collaborative Efforts SharePoint here.*

 The Prototype Unification Technical Advisory Group led by Bryan Boyce (Energy Solutions) and Rahul Athalye (NORESCO) continues to make progress on advancing its goal to develop a single set of prototypes for use by all California state agencies and other public research/policy purposes.
-The TAG plans to meet in July to present their progress: The single- & multi-family work has been focused on validating the prototypes while non-residential work has been focused on gathering necessary inputs.
+The TAG plans to meet mid-November.

-Efforts on the “PRM Case Studies by Practitioners” led by Greg Collins (Zero Envy) and Panos Bakos (Atelier Ten) kicked-off in the fall of 2023 and will be starting its next phase late summer 2024.
+Efforts on the “PRM Case Studies by Practitioners” led by Greg Collins and Panos Bakos is on track to have a final project report available in Q1 2025.

 To attend future Group 1 meetings, or simply to keep in the loop, sign up for the WG1 mailing list.